nzherald/mongodb-nz-census-geojson/README.md

 ### Why is there a geojson folder inside the repo?

-Because Github will truncates large file lists.
+Because Github truncates large file lists.

 ## Why would anyone want to use this?